byt3c0de-net/bytesoftware-roblox/README.md

 # Byte Software - Roblox Scripts
-A collection of open-source Roblox scripts created by Byt3c0de (@byt3c0de.net).
+A collection of open-source Roblox scripts created by Byte CBT (@byte.cbt).
 Shared for learning, experimentation, and helping developers build better projects.

 This collection exists to:
 - Help new developers learn from real, fully working scripts